MattGreyDesign/himatt.com/_pages/fonts.md

 intro: |
-  I am in the process of creating a resource with information about my fonts here — this will include licenses, release details and technical support.
+  I am in the process of creating a resource with information about my fonts here — this will include licenses, release details, version history, technical support and future releases.

   For now you can find some of my fonts and their details on [Myfonts](https://www.myfonts.com/foundry/Matt_Grey/),